lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 "equal" MO.
 If MO is "ignore", there is a risk to have a decompressed field value different from the compressed field.

-The compressor does not send any value on the compressed header for that field on which compression is applied.
+The compressor does not send any value on the compressed header for the field on which compression is applied.

 The decompressor
 restores the field value with the target value stored in the matched rule.